vdebes/kata-greed/DEVLOG.md

 dedicated class and rename it to getPoints().
 This method name is not correct at this point in time.
 It reflects where I want to go.
 I do not worry too much about the heterogenous return types here.
 First, I split the Greed class.

+Now is the time to let a common interface emerge from the rules.
+I said earlier the method naming getPoints() was showing were I wanted to go: getPoints should return points to add to the total score, not this array<int, int>.
+So let's get the rules out of this behaviour one by one.